orkblutt/MinerLamp/README.md

 ## Contribute

 Feel free to make pull request.
+You can also chat with other users and me [on Gitter][Gitter].

 ## Donation